-Both the special warranty deed and general warranty deed provide more protection than a quitclaim deed, which contains no title covenants.
-Hence lacking the term “warranty,” the seller does not warrant the condition of title to the property.
-Thus, if the seller transfers interest in a property that is encumbered, or worse, the seller does not actually own any interest in the property transferred, the grantee has no legal recourse.
+The special and general warranty deeds provide more protection than a quitclaim deed, which contains no title covenants.
+Hence, lacking the term “warranty,” the seller does not warrant the property’s title condition.
+Thus, if the seller transfers interest in a property that is encumbered, or worse, the seller does not own any interest in the property transferred, the grantee has no legal recourse.
 A quitclaim deed is typically used to convey real estate among family members, friends, or business partners.
-For example, a spouse may use a quitclaim deed to add a spouse to title, or to remove a spouse from title in the event of a divorce.
+For example, a spouse may use a quitclaim deed to add a spouse to the title or to remove a spouse from the title in the event of a divorce.

-If you have a question as to which type of deed is best for your conveyance, consult legal counsel.
+If you have a question about which type of deed is best for your conveyance, consult legal counsel.